Landmine Row: How To Do, Muscles Worked and Variations

 2. Strengthen the Core

-The landmine row is executed whilst standing.
+The landmine row is executed while standing.
 During the movement, the core has to work hard to keep the body stable and balanced.
-For that reason, the T bar landmine row benefits the core, mainly the strength of the obliques.
+Therefore, the T bar landmine row benefits the core, mainly the strength of the obliques.

 3. Minimal Equipment Required